AHCA Quality Award Program

 Pictured: Nexion Health affiliates, New Iberia Manor North, received the Silver Achievement in Quality Award in 2017.

 Deficiency Free Surveys

-As of January 2018, Nexion Health has had 1 affiliate receive a deficiency-free survey.
+As of September 2018, Nexion Health has had 1 affiliate receive a deficiency-free survey and 2 receive a clinically deficiency-free survey.
 In 2017, Nexion Health had 4 affiliates receive a deficiency-free annual survey and 3 additional affiliates that received a clinically deficiency-free annual survey.